-Today, the Vermont Department of Labor released data on the Vermont economy for the time period covering March 2019.
-According to household data, the seasonally-adjusted statewide unemployment rate for March was 2.3 percent.
-This reflects a decrease of one-tenth of one percentage point from the revised February rate.
-The current seasonally-adjusted estimate of 7,971 unemployed Vermonters is the lowest monthly estimate since the U.S. Bureau of Labor Statistics online historical series started in 1976.
+Today, the Vermont Department of Labor released data on the Vermont economy for the time period covering April 2019.
+According to household data, the seasonally-adjusted statewide unemployment rate for April was 2.2 percent.
+This reflects a decrease of one-tenth of one percentage point from the revised March rate.
+The current seasonally-adjusted estimate of the number of unemployed Vermonters (7,565) as well as the statewide seasonally-adjusted unemployment rate are both once again new lows since the U.S. Bureau of Labor Statistics online historical series started in 1976.

 Extension of Hurricane Disaster Unemployment Assistance Benefits

 New Adjusted VOSHA Penalty Rates as of 2/1/19

 Change to the Earned Sick Time Law starting 2019

 The Vermont Attorney General’s Office has created helpful guidance for new employers who are hiring their first employee.
 Use this guide to understand legal requirement associated with becoming an employer in the State of Vermont.
 These requirements include: federal and state tax law, unemployment insurance, workers’ compensation insurance, and payroll deductions.